SpenceKonde/DxCore/megaavr/libraries/Logic/README.md

   // triggered, it would naturally be triggered as soon as you left this interrupt.
 The interrupt would run twice, though
   // all interrupt conditions that occurred would be handled.
   // Anyway, back to the body of the ISR
-  // Assuming that your LED pin is a constant, this is the prefered way to toggle a pin: digitalWriteFast(myLedPin, CHANGE);
+  // Assuming that your LED pin is a constant, this is the preferred way to toggle a pin: digitalWriteFast(myLedPin, CHANGE);
   // And now we clear the intflags...
   CCL.INTFLAGS = flags;